I EXPLAIN 37 SLANG WORDS IN FRENCH

 Here is a small selection of slang words explained in this video - Bagnole - Costard - Se prendre des pains - Bidon - Au pif - Ça caille - Un rencard - Être largué - Casé - Descendre quelqu'un - Toc - Balai - Bordel - Veinard - Veinarde - Potin - Veinard - Avoir la poisse ...
 And many other words in French !

 Hello everyone, this is Elisabeth from HelloFrench.
-I hope you are well, that you are healthy and that your French learning is going well.
-Today, I'm going to show you a video about French slang.
-Some time ago, I had already made a video on the words and expressions French slang words.
-You liked this video a lot and as there are a lot of slang words and expressions in French, I thought it would be useful for you to learn even more words and expressions in French.
+I hope you're well, healthy and learning French.
+Today I'd like to show you a video on French slang.
+Some time ago, I had already made a video on words and expressions in French.
+French slang.
+You really enjoyed this video, and as there are so many French slang words and expressions, I thought it would be useful for you to learn even more French slang words and expressions.

 Before you start, remember to enable subtitles.
 This will make it easier for you to understand the video.
 If you are new to the channel, or if you are new to the channel, also consider subscribing to see all the videos.

 For those who don't know what it is, slang in French is simply colloquial language.
-It is the "slang" in English.
-Let's start right away with the words "le boulot" and "le taf".
+It's like "slang" in English.
+Let's start with the words "le boulot" and "le taf".

-There is also the verb "taffer", so we say "le taf" to talk about work and "taffer" to say "to work".
-For example, I can say : "I work in a bakery".
+There's also the verb "taffer", so we say "le taf" to talk about work and "taffer" to say "to work".
+For example, I could say: "I work in a bakery".

 Let's move on to the verb "to wallow".
-To wallow simply means to fall, to take a fall.
-For example, I could say: "I wallowed when I left my house, I slipped in the snow, I fell and broke my leg".
-You can also use the verb wallow figuratively.
+To wallow simply means to fall, to take a tumble.
+For example, I might say: "I wallowed on the way out of my house, slipped in the snow, fell and broke my leg".
+The verb se vautrer can also be used figuratively.

-It means that we are not going to fall physically, but it is rather in a psychological sense.
-We will use it to say that we failed.
-For example, I can say: "I failed my French exam.
+This means we're not going to fall physically, but rather in a psychological sense.
+We use it to say that we've failed.
+For example, I might say: "I flunked my French exam.
 I got 3 out of 20.
 I failed".

-The next verb in slang is the verb "to give birth".
+The next verb in slang is "to give birth".

-You may be familiar with this verb which means to give birth or when a woman is pregnant, she will give birth after nine months.
+You may be familiar with this verb, which means to give birth, or when a woman is pregnant, she will give birth after nine months.
 In slang, this verb has another meaning.
-It is used when someone is not talking fast enough and you want them to come to the point.
-Or, when someone doesn't want to talk, we'll say "come to the point!" to say "it's okay, talk!".
-For example, I might say to someone, "What's the problem?
+It's used when someone isn't talking fast enough and you want them to get to the point.
+Or, when someone doesn't want to talk, we'll say "accouche!" to mean "c'est bon, parle!".
+For example, I might say to someone: "What's the problem?
 I don't have all day.
-Spit it out, tell me what's wrong!"
+Give birth, tell me what's wrong!"

-The next word is the word "shack".
+The next word is "la baraque".
 A shack is simply a house.
-For example, if I am walking around, I can say, "There are only nice shacks in this neighborhood."
+For example, if I'm out for a walk, I might say, "There's nothing but pretty shacks in this neighborhood."

-Or, "Sonia is going to freak out when she finds out her ex has a new girlfriend."
-That means she's going to be very upset.
-Really mad, it's going to set her off.
+Or, "Sonia's going to freak out when she finds out her ex has a new girlfriend."
+That means she'll be really pissed.
+Really pissed off, it's going to set her off.

-The next word is "movie".
-If someone suggests that you go to the movies, they are simply suggesting that you go to the movies.
+The next word is "cinoche".
+If someone suggests that you go to the movies, they're simply suggesting that you go to the movies.
 For example, I could also say: "Shall we go to the movies tonight?
-I saw that there are some really good movies on."
+I've seen that there are some very good films on the bill."

 The next word is "suit".
-A suit is a suit.
-It's a piece of clothing that men wear with a jacket and pants.
-It is a piece of clothing that men wear to work or for special occasions.
+A suit is a costume.
+It's a garment worn by men with a jacket and pants.
+It's something men wear to work or for special occasions.
 For example, a wedding or a funeral.
-I might say, for example, "Oh, you put on your best suit for my wedding.
-I'm very happy.
-You look great."
+I might say, for example, "Oh, you've put on your best suit for my wedding.
+I'm so happy.
+You look very handsome.

-In the previous video, we had seen the expression "to have the hunger" to say to be very hungry.
+In the previous video, we saw the expression "avoir la dalle" ("to have the munchies") to mean being very hungry.

-The next expression is: go to sleep.
+The next expression is: faire dodo.
 If I say I'm going to sleep, I'm going to sleep.

 It's a childish expression, often used with children, but adults can say it too.